 The McGraw Interns – Class of 2014

-Following graduation in December, Fahey began working as a reporter and data specialist at a new data unit being set up at CNBC.com.
+Following graduation in December, Fahey is now working as a reporter and data specialist at a new data unit being set up at CNBC.com.

 McGurran interned during the summer of 2014 at Oregon Public Broadcasting, Portland’s NPR station.
 McGurran helped produce the daily live news show Think Out Loud, which covers business, politics and the arts.
 McGurran previously held an internship at public radio station WNYC, where she wrote scripts and edited audio for broadcast.
 Among her favorite assignments for WNYC: covering the economic impact of New York Mayor Bill de Blasio’s new affordable housing plan.
 McGurran graduated from New York University in 2009 with a degree in English.

-McGurran began working as a reporter for NerdWallet, the personal finance site, after graduation.
+Brianna McGurran is a reporter for NerdWallet, the personal finance site.

 Nasr worked as an intern in the news department at Michigan Radio during the summer, where she focused on the economic revitalization of Detroit.
 A graduate of New York University, where she majored in journalism and Middle Eastern studies, Nasr studied broadcast journalism with a concentration in business reporting.
 A producer of Muslim State of Mind, a weekly radio show that airs on WBAI in New York, she previously served as a producer on the Brian Lehrer Show at WNYC.
 Reem is a contributor to PolicyMic, a digital news site for millennials.
 She is of Egyptian and Lebanese descent and is interested in affairs of the Muslim American community.
 Fluent in English and Arabic, she hopes to continue her journalistic work in America and abroad.

-After graduation, Nasr was hired as a reporter at CNBC.com.
+Nasr has begun working as a reporter at CNBC.com.

 Willens is a native New Yorker who plans to spend his career covering the economics of entertainment.
 He spent the summer working at Ad Age, where he focused on music and data projects.
 After brief stints as a music blogger, DJ, copywriter and social media strategist, he decided to pursue business journalism in earnest in late 2012.
 His work has appeared online in WIRED, Crain’s New York, The Village Voice and Billboard PRO, and he has blogged for outlets ranging from The New York Times to MIDEM, the largest music business conference in the European Union.
 He periodically thinks about leaving New York, but cannot figure out why anyone would want to live anywhere else.

 Willens became the media reporter for the International Business Times following graduation, and now works at Digiday.